 “FUCKIN’ SKYWEEDS!” she yelled up into the night and the rising flames.
 She tottered and smiled with great drunken satisfaction when the fire caught the first low branches.
 Flames slowly licked and curled onto the next layer of branches, then steadily began to climb the trunk.
 The bark was flaky and fibrous and tickled alight easily.
 Straight and true the fire rose, like a lumberjack climbing to lop off the sweetest new wood from the uppermost parts.
 Birds screamed and few away into the night.

 Embers dropped at the farmer’s feet but she did not notice.
 Nor did she notice the flames jumping outwards from the branches of her lit tree to others beside.
 She was just watching the flames rise vertically.
-It was as though she had been waiting for this moment all of her life.
+She felt a great tummy-deep satisfaction and in her beer soaked mind she thought that this must be the moment, the one she had been waiting for all of her life.
 The flames shot up until they lit up the top branches then they sparked out from the top of the tree like a giant firecracker.
-For a moment red licks hung in the sky.
+For a few seconds red licks hung in the sky.
 Even the embers seemed to have snapped still.
 Then with a thump that could be heard in every village across the hills and out onto the slopes, a massive clump of skyweeds exploded in flames.
-It flashed and flared with flames peppering outwards and upwards as though the night sky was being punched by little fires in a hundred places.
+It flashed and flared with flames peppering outwards and upwards as though the night sky was being punched by flares in a hundred places.
 As the flames took hold, the massive bulk and shape of the skyweed patch became visible.
 It stretched far away from her lit tree out across the Edge like a colossal fiery bridge to nowhere.
 The farmer saw it and her addled brain could hardly comprehend what she was seeing.
 She had never seen so much skyweed in her whole life.

 Everyone who was running towards the fire, and there were many, saw it.
 Most of them turned and ran away in terror, so their stories can be dismissed forever.
 But the good woman’s two sons kept running, their feet flying with guilt that they had dawdled before a fire was lit.
 A few other brave souls followed behind them.